SteCiu01/DAX-Filtering-and-Data-Modelling/DAX-Codes/Calendar Table Construction/README.md

-# Calendar Table for the semantic model
+# Calendar Table Construction

-Below the full m-code to create a complete calendar table to use in the semantic model.
+Power Query (M) code to generate a complete calendar table for the semantic model, including a future date for proper SPLY calculations.

 ```
 let